research-software-directory/research-software-directory/README.md

 # auth-github
-Github authentication service for the Research Software Directory
+Github authentication service for the Research Software Directory.